-What Exactly is a Bankruptcy?
+What Exactly is Bankruptcy?

 In general, it has been found that people with a bankruptcy on their record are less likely to be hired because of the stigma associated with such a status.
 Some companies require applicants for certain types of jobs to have no bankruptcies on their records over their whole lifetime.
-Others may consider having one or more bankruptcies in the past 10 years as grounds for not hiring an applicant.
+Others might be more lenient, such as not having bankruptcies in the past 10 years as grounds for hiring an applicant.

 What is a Bankruptcy Check for Employment?